t-taormina/t-taormina/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my Bachelors degree at Portland State University, learning the Rust programming language, and getting my first developer job.
+- 🔭 I’m currently working on my Bachelors degree in Computer Science at Portland State University and am currently in my junior year.
+- 🌱 I’m currently learning the Rust progamming language and how I can contribute drivers written in rust to the Linux Kernel.
+- 📫 I can be reached by my email $tktaormina@gmail.com$ or my twitter $@TylerTaormina$
+- 😄 Pronouns: He/Him/His
+- ⚽️ YNWA -- Liverpool Football Club
+-
 <!--
 **till-t/till-t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.